By Jeremy Huffman

 So how do you know if your money and efforts are working?

 At Constant Flow Marketing, we use several tools to help us know if you are receiving high-quality leads.
 You can, too.

-If you’re using digital marketing, you probably know there are vast reporting statistics in Facebook and Google Ads.
-Make sure you’re customizing those columns so you’re seeing the relevant information and not missing anything necessary.
+If you’re using digital marketing, you probably know there are vast reports in Facebook and Google Ads.
+Take some time to get to know these reports.
+Make sure you’re changing the columns so you’re seeing the most important stuff.

-If you’ve seen the options inside Google and Facebook metrics, and it seems overwhelming, click and subscribe below to get a checklist of the relevant data to monitor.
-Trust us, it’s not as bad as it might seem.
-Computer Developer is not anything you need to be to get started making the right decisions with your marketing dollars.
+If you’ve looked around Google and Facebook’s reports and are overwhelmed, click and subscribe below to get a checklist of the most important data to watch.
+It’s not as bad as it might seem.
+Committed Business Owner is the only title you need to get started making smart money choices.

 Now that you know what to monitor inside the two largest digital marketing platforms, you can set up an important step for tracking your leads.
 The easiest way to do this is with one-two punch tracking tool Zapier paired with a customer relationship management (CRM) system.
 Zapier is a software that connects applications and automates actions.